CarolineDelva/Data_Journalism_D3-Project/README.md

 ## Project Description

 The purpose of this project is to analyze the current trends shaping people's lives, as well as creating charts, graphs, and interactive elements to help readers understand your findings.
-The [data.csv](https://github.com/CarolineDelva/Data_Journalism_D3-Project/tree/master/assets/data)

-The data set included with the assignment is based on [2014 ACS 1-year estimates] (https://factfinder.census.gov/faces/nav/jsf/pages/searchresults.xhtml](https://factfinder.census.gov/faces/nav/jsf/pages/searchresults.xhtml).
-The dataset includes data on rates of income, obesity, poverty, etc. by state and MOE (margin of error).
+The [data.csv](https://github.com/CarolineDelva/Data_Journalism_D3-Project/tree/master/assets/data) is based on [2014 ACS 1-year estimates](https://factfinder.census.gov/faces/nav/jsf/pages/searchresults.xhtml) and includes data on rates of income, obesity, poverty, etc. by state and MOE (margin of error).

 ## Your Task